Co-President Cornelia Ernst (GUE/NGL)

 Dr. Pierrette Herzberger-Fofana MEP is the first woman of African descent to be elected to the European Parliament from Germany.
 She is the first vice-president of the Development committee and a substitute member of the committee on Women’s Rights and Gender Equality.

-During her time as a local councillor, Dr. Herzberger-Fofana established “Black History Weeks” in the frame of the UN Decade for People of African Descent (2015-2024) to promote “recognition, justice & development” people of Afro-descent.
+During her time as a local councilor, Dr. Herzberger-Fofana established “Black History Weeks” in the frame of the UN Decade for People of African Descent (2015-2024) to promote “recognition, justice & development” people of Afro-descent.
 She also led her school’s participation in the “Schools against racism, Schools with courage” programme.
 Both of these programmes work towards establishing understanding and trust between different communities and promoting the inclusion of Afro-German history within the wider German Society.

 Co-President Romeo Franz (Greens/EFA)